MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Servers and computers

 This table details the computers, and the configurations needed.
 IP addresses are provided for reference purposes only so you can easily follow along.

+In the examples for these tutorials, the Forest NetBIOS name is **CONTOSO.AZURE**.

 |             FQDN     |            OS        |    IP   |                    Purpose                                  |
 |------------------------|----------------------|---------|-------------------------------------------------------------|
 |ContosoDC1.contoso.azure|Windows Server 2012 R2|10.0.24.4|Domain Controller with the Azure ATP Sensor installed locally|
 |VictimPC.contoso.azure |Windows 10            |10.0.24.5|Victim’s PC                                                   |
 |AdminPC.contoso.azure  |Windows 10            |10.0.24.6| Domain Admin's PC (sometimes referred to as "Secure Admin Workstation" or "Privileged Admin Workstation")                                                    |        |

-In these examples, the Forest NetBIOS name is **CONTOSO.AZURE**.

 ## User and Group Active Directory Setup